microsoft/debug-adapter-protocol/specification.md

 The sequence of events/requests is as follows:
 - adapters sends 'initialized' event (after the 'initialize' request has returned)
-- frontend sends zero or more 'setBreakpoints' requests
+- client sends zero or more 'setBreakpoints' requests
-- frontend sends one 'setFunctionBreakpoints' request (if capability 'supportsFunctionBreakpoints' is true)
+- client sends one 'setFunctionBreakpoints' request (if capability 'supportsFunctionBreakpoints' is true)
-- frontend sends a 'setExceptionBreakpoints' request if one or more 'exceptionBreakpointFilters' have been defined (or if 'supportsConfigurationDoneRequest' is not defined or false)
+- client sends a 'setExceptionBreakpoints' request if one or more 'exceptionBreakpointFilters' have been defined (or if 'supportsConfigurationDoneRequest' is not true)
-- frontend sends other future configuration requests
+- client sends other future configuration requests
-- frontend sends one 'configurationDone' request to indicate the end of the configuration.
+- client sends one 'configurationDone' request to indicate the end of the configuration.

 ```typescript
 interface InitializedEvent extends Event {